 Controllers/ Presenters/ View-models – control behavior of the app.
 Apps are based on event-driven programming, controllers/ presenters/ view-models receive, process and return events.

 To see how it works in practice, let’s take MVC pattern and describe it a bit more in detail.
-The model-view-controller (MVC) is an architecture design pattern that breaks code down into three parts: user interfaces (views), data (model), and the software that communicates between the two (controller).
+The model-view-controller (MVC) is an architectural design pattern that breaks the code down into three parts: user interfaces (views), data (model), and the software that communicates between the two (controller).
 The building blocks of apps are objects — arrays of code organized with MVC pattern.
 Each screen of the app is a view: the data model controls the content it displays, and the controller manages communication between the view and the model.
 The model-view-controller is just one of the architecture design patterns developers use while building the app, still it is popular in development.

 Xcode is Apple’s integrated development environment (IDE) and it is the main tool for building iOS apps. iOS developers can work applying either Objective-C or Swift, in fact, using only Xcode.
 This software only runs on Macs and there are no official ways to launch it on a Windows or Linux PC.